PhD, Ecology and Evolution (Advisor: Dr. Catherine Graham) 2012 - Present

 Streamlined data entry, tracked King cobras, set up pitfall traps, did some organic farming.

 Volunteer, Hoolock gibbon rehabilitation, Wildlife Trust of India at Kaziranga, Assam.
 2008

 Tracked and studied the behavior of a Hillock gibbon (Hoolock hoolock) being rehabilitated into the wild.

-Coding in R; ArcGIS, qGIS, Git Bash, GitHub /nushiamme, GPS use, Mist-netting, bird morphology measurements, DNA extraction, PCR, doubly-labeled water (DLW) method, open-flow respirometry, stable isotope micro-distillation, Radio-telemetry of snakes, photography; handling people, birds, arachnids and reptiles.
+Coding in R; ArcGIS, qGIS, Git Bash, GitHub /nushiamme, GPS use, Mist-netting, bird morphology measurements, DNA extraction, PCR, doubly-labeled water (DLW) method, open-flow respirometry, stable isotope micro-distillation, Radio-telemetry of snakes, photography; handling people, birds, arachnids and reptiles, science communication.
 Also, fruit juice.

-Languages: British and American English, Tamil, some Malayalam, Spanish, and Hindi; And the skill and interest to learn new skills and languages quickly.
+Languages: British and American English, Tamil, Spanish some Malayalam and Hindi; And the skill and interest to learn new skills and languages quickly.

 Download detailed CV:

 To me exploration isn't about conquering natural obstacles, planting flags...
 It's not about going where no one's gone before in order to leave your mark, but about the opposite of that - about making yourself vulnerable, opening yourself up to whatever's there and letting the place leave its mark on you - Benedict Allen